Open Gromov-Witten theory on Calabi-Yau three-folds I: Invariance

-Fix a perturbation $s_n$ of the Kuranishi structure that satisfies condition (\ref{compatibility}).
-The existence of such a perturbation can be proved using the standard machinery developed in Section $6$ of \cite{FO} or Appendix A of \cite{FO3} (see Lemma \ref{trasverse} below).
+Using the standard machinery developed in Section $6$ of \cite{FO} or Appendix A of \cite{FO3} it is possible to prove that there exist a perturbation $\mathfrak{s}$ satisfying condition \ref{compatibility} as close as we want in the $C^0$ topology to the starting $s$ (see Lemma \ref{trasverse} below).